 Fig. 2.
-The study of ecological complexity in space and time. a) Global network of collaborations considering all the authors from the articles that referred to “ecological complexity” in their title or keywords (n = 188).
-Points represent researchers’ affiliation addresses, whereas lines indicate collaboration between authors. b) Cumulative production (from 1970 to 2021) between articles mentioning “complexity” in their titles and abstract considering all the scientific fields (gray line) and separately for the ecology and environmental sciences, as approximated by the search term “ecological complexity” (red line).
+The study of ecological complexity in space and time. a) Global network of collaborations including all authors from the articles that referred to “ecological complexity” in their title or keywords (n = 172).
+Points represent researchers’ affiliation addresses, and lines indicate collaboration between authors. b) Cumulative production (from 1970 to 2021) between articles mentioning “complexity” in their titles and abstracts including all scientific fields (gray line), and separately, for ecology and environmental sciences, as approximated by the search term “ecological complexity” (red line).